On0n0k1/Tutorial_NEAR_Rust/EN/lesson_6_enums/Readme.md

 Lesson 6 - Intro :white_check_mark: ... **Done!
 Congratulations!**

 Let's move on to the next section to learn more about [declaring and using Enums](https://github.com/On0n0k1/Tutorial_NEAR_Rust/tree/main/EN/lesson_6_enums/lesson_6_1_simple/).

-Or you can move even further and jump to Lesson 7, which will be about Traits.